Free Shipping on orders over $69

 Benefits:

-- Both wet and dry recipes are crafted with highly digestible ingredients, promoting firm, manageable stools and reducing the risk of digestive upset.
+• Both wet and dry recipes use highly digestible ingredients to promote firm, healthy stools and reduce digestive upset

-- Minimizes the risk of food sensitivities by focusing on one animal protein source per recipe.
+• Both recipes minimize the risk of food sensitivities by focusing on one animal protein source per recipe

-- Pre- & Probiotics found in the dry food option support a balanced gut microbiome, improving digestion and nutrient absorption.
+• Dry food option includes pre- and probiotics to support a balanced gut microbiome, improving digestion and nutrient absorption

-- Wet food offers a soft texture suitable for senior dogs or those with dental issues, while the dry food's bone broth coating enhances flavor and supports gut health.
+• Wet food offers a soft texture suitable for senior dogs or those with dental issues

-Soothe your pup's tummy with KOHA Limited Ingredient Bland Diet dog food.
+Soothe your pup’s tummy with KOHA Wet Bland Diet and Dry Bland Diet dog food!

 4. KOHA Pure Shreds